-The GASB Standards for Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, requires the following disclosures in the financial statements related to the retiree medical and life insurance benefits:
+The GASB Standards for Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, requires the following disclosures in the financial statements related to the retiree medical benefits:

 Plan Description.
-The Town of Millville's postemployment benefits other than pensions plan is a single-employer, defined benefit, healthcare plan administered by the Town of Millville.
-The plan provides medical and life insurance benefits to eligible retirees and their spouses.
+The Town of Millville's postemployment benefits other than pensions plan is a singleemployer, defined benefit, healthcare plan administered by the Town of Millville.
+The plan provides medical benefits to eligible retirees and their spouses.
 Town meeting vote is the authority to establish and amend benefit provisions to the Town.
 The Town has accepted various sections of Massachusetts General Laws Chapter 32B to provide 50% of the premium cost of retirees' health and life insurance costs.

 Funding Policy.
 The contribution requirements of plan members and the Town are established and may be amended through local bylaw.
-For the fiscal year 2019 total Town premiums plus implicit costs for the retiree medical program was \$ 0.
+For the fiscal year 2021 total Town premiums plus implicit costs for the retiree medical program was \$ 0.

 The Commonwealth of Massachusetts passed special legislation that has allowed the Town to establish a postemployment benefit trust fund and to enable the Town to begin pre-funding its other postemployment benefit (OPEB) liabilities.
-During 2019, the Town pre-funded future OPEB liabilities totaling \$20,000 by contributing funds to the Other Postemployment Benefit Fund in excess of the pay-as-you-go required contribution.
-These funds are reported within the Fiduciary Funds financial statements.
-As of June 30, 2019, the balance of this fund totaled \$42,524.
+As of June 30, 2021, the balance of this fund totaled \$142,778.